WeDemCowards/des/README.md

     - [ ] ...
 - [ ] Weak key detection
 - [ ] Robust test vector validation
-- [ ] Interoperability (see issues)
 - [ ] 3DES

-## ISSUES:

-The system fails to be interoperatable in the following ways:
+- [ ] Make portible for Windows

+### Endianess (ISSUE)
-- Endianess: The encryption and decryption process does not account for architectures with differing Endianess.
+The encryption and decryption process does not account for architectures with differing Endianess.
 You need to read the manual for `htobe64` and implement it where necessary.

-- Portability: The key generation uses Linux's `<sys/getrandom.h>`, with no option for Windows.
-It wouldn't (shouldn't) be too hard to make the program portable.
+### Modes of Operation
+After CBC is implemeneted, I will consider the program *complete*.
+Other modes of operation would be nice to include also, but there isn't too much educational or functional benefit to this.
+This isn't meant to be a swiss army tool.

+### Weak key detection
+An easy feature to implement.
+Research the problem, but I will probably simply check for weak keys explicitly.

+### 3DES
+Would be easy enough to implement, with the only problem being cluttering up my nice and realtively simple interface.
+Will consider down the line.

+### Windows
+Probably not hard, I would just have to read up on the Microsoft CRT.